 The recent Regional Eisteddfod tent hopefully recruited a potential new member, ran an orange café, and had a visit from the Secretary of State for Wales, who was very interested in the region’s projects.

-Penny Clarke/Jenny Wilson
+Penny Clarke and Jenny Wilson

-Regional Membership Officers
+Joint Regional Membership Officers